SteveSmith16384/AresDogfighter/readme.txt

 ARES:DOGFIGHTER

 A space dogfighting simulation.

 Please note that this version is a proof-of-concept and very early in development, and probably has lots of bugs!
 All comments and suggestions welcome.
-For more help and information, visit http://www.aresdogfighter.com/
+For more help and information, visit http://www.aresdogfighter.com/ or email stephen.carlylesmith@googlemail.com

 (C)2016 Stephen Carlyle-Smith

-HOW TO RUN:-

-You will need Java installed.
-Get Java at https://java.com/en/download/ Once you have downloaded the file, extract it and then:-

-Windows: run aresdogfighter.exe
-Linux: run aresdogfighter.sh
+REQUIREMENTS:-
+You will need Java.